Neutrino-nucleus interactions and the determination of oscillation parameters: The electron-nucleus cross section

 \subsection{The nuclear spectral function}

-Within the mean field approximation underlying the independent particle model (IPM) of the nucleus, the sum over the sates of the residual $(A-1)$-nucleon system appearing in Eq. \eqref{def:pke} is restricted to {\em bound} one hole states.
+Within the mean field approximation underlying the independent particle model (IPM) of the nucleus, the sum over the sates of the residual $({\rm A}-1)$-nucleon system appearing in Eq. \eqref{def:pke} is restricted to {\em bound} one-hole states.
 The corresponding spectral function can be written in the form